How do I check my coding notice?

 - you were on an incorrect tax code earlier in the tax year.

 Where the underpayment relates to a tax year before the current tax year, you should already have been notified of the underpayment by HMRC, probably by the issue of a PAYE tax calculation (form ‘P800’).
-You should follow the advice on our page What if I do not pay enough tax?.
+You should follow the advice on our page What happens if I do not pay enough tax?.

-On the other hand, if the underpayment that is included in your code number relates to the current tax year, you should read the explanation of the underpayment given on the coding notice and contact HMRC if you need a further explanation, or if you do not understand or do not agree with the amount.
+Alternatively, if the underpayment that is included in your code number relates to the current tax year, you should read the explanation of the underpayment given on the coding notice and contact HMRC if you need a further explanation, or if you do not understand or do not agree with the amount.

 If the inclusion of this estimated underpayment for the current tax year would cause you financial difficulty, you should contact HMRC as soon as possible and ask them to remove it from your code number.
 Remember that if you do this, you would still have to pay back any underpayment – you are just delaying when this needs to be paid.
 Normally HMRC would include the underpayment in your tax code for the following year, but if this will cause you hardship you can ask for it to be collected over a longer period of time, normally a maximum of three years.